 1. Figure out what it is you are looking for

-When considering these tough questions about what appeals and what doesn’t, try writing these answers down to better understand how you’re feeling.
+When considering these tough questions related to what appeals and what doesn’t about your job, try writing these answers down in a journal to better understand how you’re feeling.
 These answers will paint a better picture of what job satisfaction looks like for you.

-Use these answers to consider how your current skills, education, and experiences contributed to past career successes, then consider how to use those to find a new career path that better fulfils your needs and gives you greater job satisfaction.
+Use these answers to start thinking about how your current skills, education, and experiences contributed to past career successes, then consider how to use those to find a new career path that better fulfils your needs and gives you greater job satisfaction.

 2. Make an action plan

 Once you’ve done enough self-assessment, make a list of goals for your job search.
-These goals will be specific, measurable, achievable, realistic, and timely to keep you focused and strategic during your job hunt.
+These goals will be specific, measurable, achievable, realistic, and timely, and are designed to keep you focused and thinking strategically as you look to change career paths.

 3. Research potential careers and job matches

-Make sure you are clear on what type of career you are looking for, why you want to pursue it, and what transferable skills make you stand out.
+Make sure you are clear on what type of career you are looking for, why you want to pursue it, and what transferable skills make you stand out from the rest.

 A focused job search will help you make sense of what you are looking for and keep you from becoming overwhelmed with options.
-Having a plan keeps you on track when trying to navigate changing industries.
+Having a plan keeps you on the right track when navigating changing industries or career direction.

 4. Consider rebranding yourself